 The members of the Order believe there is a revolution afoot in the way our society handles death.
 Throughout human history there have always been specific religious, cultural, and regional rules for what has to be done to our dead and for our dead: the ancient Egyptians embalmed and mummified, the Romans cremated, the Wari’ of Brazil consumed.

 In the last 20-30 years, the world has become a global community where we do not have to live and die in the towns we were born, nor do we have to believe what our parents believed.
 All of a sudden we are able to choose the rituals we perform with our dead and how we dispose of dead bodies.
 We can think much bigger about the future of death.
 How we die is, after all, how we live.

-The Order aims to showcase the people at the forefront of this change, from a designer who creates clothing and shrouds that decompose at the same rate as your corpse, to a professor who studies how to capture energy and heat from crematoriums to heat pools and homes, to the funeral director opening a funeral home that combines an art and culture space with a place for the dead.
+Through the years the Order has showcased individuals at the forefront of this change, from a designer who creates clothing and shrouds that decompose at the same rate as your corpse, to a professor who studies how to capture energy and heat from crematoriums to heat pools and homes, to the funeral director opening a funeral home that combines an art and culture space with a place for the dead.

-In the last seven years, the small group of Order members has grown into a worldwide death positive movement.
-Our members have been featured in The New Yorker, Wired, Buzzfeed, The Atlantic, BBC, The New York Times, and NPR.
+In the last eight years Order membership has opened to everyone that supports our tenets, and grown into a worldwide death positive movement.
+Our founding members and contributors have been featured in The New Yorker, Wired, Buzzfeed, The Atlantic, BBC, The New York Times, and NPR.
 We are speaking out, and the public is listening.
 We invite you to join the Order and make the changes that will allow you, your family, and your culture die better.
 Read more about our founding tenets here.